The Bristol Cable

 Perhaps you would like to help with events, fundraising, membership, distribution or many other activities?

 Let us know what area you are interested in by filling in this form.

-Come along to our monthly Getting Involved sessions at 6.30pm on the first Monday of the month to get your foot in the door, just before our Monthly Members Meeting.
+Come along to our Monthly Members Meetings on the first Monday of the month to get your foot in the door and find out more.
+Alternatively, drop a line to email@example.com to arrange a chat.
 Check our events too.

 Who Are We?

 The core team of the Bristol Cable is a collective of approximately 10 people involved in developing the project on a daily basis.
 We come from a variety of backgrounds with diverse skills and other part-time jobs, including waiters, university tutors, youth workers, journalists and others.
 The team work on content production, educational training and events, digital development, and co-operative growth.

 Hundreds of others contribute in various ways.
 We also have a elected board of directors who provide oversight and strategic guidance.

 Over 1,600 people are legal shareholders in the Cable.
 People participate in strategic decisions, workshops and events, and support the project financially- for as little as £1 a month.